Ayuremi/md5/PRESENTATION.md

 MD5 is still used to authenicate messages and files sent from one device to another (but messages and files are still vulnerable to [collision attacks](https://www.gomyitguy.com/blog-news-updates/hash-collision-attacks))

 ## Brief History of MD5
 Invented by Ronald Rivest, MD5 was released in 1992 to replace MD4 (which was deemed insecure since the beginning of the 1990's, due to collision attacks).
-MD5 had more complex hash calculations than MD4 (and was also slower)
+MD5 had more complex hash calculations than MD4 (and was also slower due to these complex hash calculations).